marcoromanelli-github/docs/help/writing-support-requests.md

 ## Never send support requests to staff members directly

-Always send them to <support@metacenter.no> and staff members will pick them up there.
-On <support@metacenter.no> they get tracked and have higher visibility.
+Always send them to <starhpc-support@hofstra.edu> and staff members will pick them up there.
+On <starhpc-support@hofstra.edu> they get tracked and have higher visibility.
 Some staff members work on the support line only part time.
-Sending the request to <support@metacenter.no> makes sure that somebody will pick it up.
+Sending the request to <starhpc-support@hofstra.edu> makes sure that somebody will pick it up.
 Please note in the request that it is about Star, as there are more clusters that are handled with this email address.